What Is A Direct Stafford Loan Estimate?

 Loan Terms

-You have the flexibility to make monthly or quarterly payments.
-After you graduate, leave school, or drop below half-time enrollment, you are granted a six-month grace period before you must begin repayment.
+You enjoy the flexibility of making monthly or quarterly payments.
+Upon graduation, withdrawal, or dropping below half-time enrollment, a six-month grace period is granted before repayment begins.

 Is a Direct Stafford Loan good?